 An essential safety feature in your home, circuit breakers circumnavigate electrical injuries and fires.
 What does a circuit breaker do?
 A mystery to most, these electrically-powered marvels detect and stop excess current in its tracks.
 They typically trip when there is an overloaded or short circuit, cutting off current to the problem line until the issue can be safely addressed.
-When an appliance or light fixture suddenly goes dead, it is very likely that a circuit breaker has tripped and interrupted the power flowing to the electrical circuit don’t fixed it yourself but contact a electrician Melbourne CBD.
+When an appliance or light fixture suddenly goes dead, it is very likely that a circuit breaker has tripped and interrupted the power flowing to the electrical circuit don’t fixed it yourself but contact a 24 hour electrician Melbourne.

 How Does a Circuit Breaker Work?